 Since a good return policy is an important attribute when shopping online, e-commerce businesses that get them right could consequently improve their NPS (Net Promoter Score).
 Happy customers are more likely not only to buy again, but also recommend the business across their network.

-While free returns are not always a feasible or sustainable solution, there are ways in reverse logistics to make them less costly and more acceptable for consumers.
+While free returns are not always a feasible solution, there are ways in reverse logistics to make them less costly and more acceptable for consumers.
 If offering drop-off returns to a parcel point, businesses should include return labels or use paperless returns to make the experience less laborious for consumers.
 In-store returns can be put immediately back into inventory, making them available for purchase more quickly, while at the same time allowing the brand to maintain a seamless customer experience across touchpoints.

 After a consumer returns a product, the next thing they expect is a refund of their spend.
 Businesses that can streamline this process too will not only ensure customer satisfaction, but also return disposable income to the consumer side.
 And the sooner consumers have their disposable income available again, the sooner they can return to the stores – both online and in-person.